Birdhouse in Your Soul: Music

-"Birdhouse in Your Soul" features an unconventional drum beat, which was programmed by Linnell, wherein the snare drum sounds on every beat.
+"Birdhouse in Your Soul" has an unconventional drum beat, which was programmed by Linnell, wherein the snare drum sounds on every beat.
 During production, Linnell created a demo using a more standard pop drum beat with the snare drum only on the backbeats.
 However, Langer and Winstanley emphatically rejected this change, which Linnell credits as saving the song.

 Musically, Reed and Sandifer note that the song makes an unanticipated jump from its initial key of C major to E-flat major, and then back to C major.
-The frequent key changes (18 in total) may be a product of the album's largely digital composition and production; they call the album in general "modular" in its movement between musical ideas.
+They call the album in general "modular" in its movement between musical ideas and note that this may be a product of the album's largely digital composition and production.
 The track's later shifts to F-sharp minor and A major divide the octave into equal intervals.
 The music also interpolates elements of "Summer in the City" by The Lovin' Spoonful.
 The car horn-like trumpet sound in the bridge of "Birdhouse in Your Soul" recalls the sounds of traffic in "Summer in the City" and both songs use similar rhythms in their chord progressions.
 Linnell states that these references were inspired by the intense heat during the album's recording in the summer of 1989.

 Music video

 The music video for "Birdhouse in Your Soul" was directed by Adam Bernstein and filmed in New York County's Surrogate's Courthouse building in Manhattan in 1989.
 The video features Linnell and Flansburgh dancing and performing erratically amidst a group of dancers dressed in red plaid shirts.
 In the video, the dancers wear masks made from sunglasses affixed with an image of the eyes of William Allen White, whose face is used frequently in the band's visual material.
-These props were designed by John Flansburgh.

 In an article on They Might Be Giants music videos, Emily Petermann speculates that the zombie-like behavior of the dancers, coupled with the video's warehouse setting, evokes "oppressed factory workers".
 Petermann finds this view to be at odds with the song's "cheerful" music.
 On the other hand, the "non sequitur" lyrics and "surreal" musical elements—such as modulation—are complemented by moments of "nonsense" in the video, such as when "[Linnell and Flansburgh's] performance becomes embedded in a bizarre situation or the performance is abandoned altogether".